nishantrpai/baseplay/README.md

 ![Baseplay Logo](baseplay.png)

 🚀 Baseplay is an alternative to Google Play Games on Base.
-It allows devs to easily add achievements, leaderboards, without having to worry about databases, auth, and security.
+It allows devs to easily add achievements, leaderboards on the base chain without having to worry about databases, auth, and security.

-In addition, it allows players to connect their wallets and see their achievements and leaderboard directly on chain.
+Players can showcase their achievements and leaderboards directly on Base.

+Devs can see how many players have joined their game, and what achievements they have completed from the dashboard.

 ## 🤔 Why?

-One of my friends is currently building a game on Base, and he mentioned that managing databases, auth, and security is time-consuming.
+One of my friends is currently building a game using on-chain nfts(scapes, mfers), and he mentioned that managing databases, auth, and security costs him time and money.

-Since most of us are used to Google Play Games, I thought of creating a similar experience on Base.
+I used to build games on Android, and I was used to Google Play Games, so I thought of creating a similar experience on Base.

+On Android, Google Play Games is the de-facto standard for adding achievements and leaderboards to games.

 🏆 Baseplay provides on-chain services like leaderboards and achievements, similar to Google Play Games for Android.